Do you want to heat your home with renewable energy, lose the oil and save money? Here’s how to apply to possibly receive a free air-source heat pump!

 SUMMARY OF APPLICATION & AWARD PROCESS

-Step 3: Submit income, employment, utility verification documentation with signed Information Release and Waiver
+Step 2: Submit income, employment, oil use history documentation with signed Information Release and Waiver

 - HOME OWNERSHIP: Applicants must provide proof of home ownership when and if their initial application is accepted.
 Only property owners or a property owner designee may apply.

 - INSPECTION AND CONSULTATION: Successful applicants must agree to a home inspection.
-The inspection, by either an energy specialist with the Fund or by a professional heat pump installation company, will assist in determining the home’s appropriateness for use of a heat pump, the best size and location for a heat pump, and the degree of potential electrical work needed.
+The inspection, by either an energy advisor with Alaska Heat Smart or a professional heat pump installer, will assist in determining your home’s appropriateness for use of a heat pump, the best size and location for a heat pump, and the degree of potential electrical work needed.
 The homeowner must agree to the installation of the heat pump in the location recommended by the assessing professional or installer.

 - EXISTING HEAT SOURCE: Existing heat source to be replaced must be a Monitor or Toyo diesel stove or other oil-burning boiler system.
 Some oil-based systems may be ineligible for replacement due to complexity of the existing system, home layout and design, poor condition of current electrical infrastructure, high cost, etc.